 Wednesday, 9 November 2011

-Sharpe never really subscribed to the great historical genres of Whig" and "Marxist" history studies.
-He was in fact from an early period in his career very much part of the revisionist group of historians who not only rejected both Whig and Marxist historiography but sought by counter argument to provide something different.
+Sharpe never actually subscribed to the great historical genres of Whig" and "Marxist" history studies.
+He was in fact from an early period in his career very much a part of the revisionist group of historians who not only rejected both Whig and Marxist historiography but sought by counter argument to provide something different.

-It appears his attitude to life bore a remarkable resemblance to another historian who died recently Barry Coward.
+It seems his attitude to life bore a remarkable resemblance to another historian who died recently Barry Coward.
 According to Joad Raymond “those fortunate enough to have been his friend will know him as a truly and remarkably caring and funny man, whose humour was deep, broad and frequently inappropriate.
 Many of the anecdotes will be unpublishable and have to be saved for the pubs across the world where he will be being remembered.
 He was an insightful and empathic commentator and adviser on affairs of the head and heart; he was the first person I would have called to express my grief at his absence”.